-A professional interpreting agency can help determine what type of interpreting best suits your needs, suggest a location for the conference interpreter and even help set up conference interpreting equipment.
-Reputable conference interpreting services also provide qualified professional interpreters who are well-versed in their source and target languages, as well as the conference’s subject field.
+A professional interpreting agency like Accredited Language can help determine what type of interpreting best suits your needs, suggest a location for the conference interpreter and even help set up conference interpreting equipment.
+At Accredited, we also provide qualified professional interpreters who are well-versed in their source and target languages, as well as the conference’s subject field.

 The bottom line?
 Relying on a professional interpreting service and working together with interpreters to prepare them in advance can help conferences run smoothly.

 If you’re hosting a conference and require professional interpreting services — from specialized interpreters and experienced audio engineers to interpreting equipment — contact Accredited Language.